the erskine field

 Discovered in 1981 in Block 23/26, Erskine is a gas condensate field.
 It was the first high-pressure, high-temperature field to be developed in the U.K. Continental Shelf.
 First production was achieved in November 1997.

 The field includes a normally unattended installation and is remotely controlled from Chrysaor’s Lomond platform.
 An 18.6 mile (30 km) pipeline links the two facilities.

-In 2016, Erskine’s net daily production averaged 2,215 barrels of liquids and 13.92 million cubic feet of natural gas.
+In 2017, Erskine’s net daily production averaged 5,149 barrels of gas condensate and 34.8 million standard cubic feet of natural gas.

 Erskine is operated by Chevron North Sea Limited (50 percent) with Chrysaor Limited (32 percent) and Serica Energy (UK) Limited (18 percent) holding non-operated interests in the field.